fusion809/hyprland-configs/README.md

 <!--* The Arch menu which gives you options for opening up the AUR, ArchWiki, and editing  your Hyprland config files.-->
 * Workspaces.
 * Weather conditions, obtained by wttr.in.
 Beware that wttr.in can be quite unreliable at times.
+* Keyboard layout (just the two-letter initial though).
+* Pulseaudio showing the volume of your output audio device.
+* Temperature according to sensors.
 * Wallpaper number widget: it displays the number of the wallpaper most recently displayed on your desktop, then a forward slash, and then the total number of wallpapers you have installed on your system.
+* A bin icon that, when clicked, will delete your current wallpaper and load the next wallpaper.
 * A left arrow that, when clicked, changes your wallpaper to the previous one in your collection (keeping in mind, this is when you're using the systematic algorithm for the wallpaper script).
 * A shuffling arrow that, when clicked, changes your wallpaper to a randomly selected one.
 * A forward arrow that, when clicked, changes your wallpaper to the next systematically selected one.
 * The title of your currently focused window.
-* Pulseaudio showing the volume of your output audio device.
 * Used spaced on your root file system.
 * Internet download/upload speed on enp24s0 interface.
 * CPU usage percentage.
 * RAM usage percentage.
-* Keyboard layout (just the two-letter initial though).
-* Temperature according to sensors.
 * Clock with AM/PM time with seconds, short day of the week name, day of the month/month of the year/year (short format).
 * A menu that gives logout, shutdown, reboot, hibernate and suspend options.